How former Trump adviser Steve Bannon joined forces with a Chinese billionaire who has divided the president’s allies

 Guo denied the charges and fled China, resurfacing dramatically in 2017 in New York, settling in at a $67 million penthouse apartment at the Sherry-Netherland hotel overlooking Central Park.

 From New York, he has used a YouTube channel to tell sensational tales of money, violence and sex among the Communist Party elite that he claimed to have gleaned from his time as an insider.
-Many of the allegations, often centered on Xi’s confidant and anti-corruption czar Wang Qishan, cannot be substantiated.
+Many of the allegations, often centered on Xi’s confidant and anti-corruption czar, Wang Qishan, cannot be substantiated.

 “If they weren’t so corrupt, they wouldn’t be scared of me,” Guo told the New York Times in 2017 as he began to speak out.